python-poetry/poetry/docs/cli.md

 * `--outdated (-o)`: Show the latest version but only for packages that are outdated.
 * `--all (-a)`: Show all packages (even those not compatible with current system).
 * `--top-level (-T)`: Only show explicitly defined packages.
+* `--no-truncate`: Do not truncate the output based on the terminal width.

 {{% note %}}
 When `--only` is specified, `--with` and `--without` options are ignored.